 The faculty members of the Academic Resource Center are available to discuss academic strategies to make the most of your legal education and bar exam experience.

 The Office of Student Services provides support to all SLU LAW students from orientation through registration, exams and graduation.
-Disability Services and the Office of Inclusion and Diversity Education are available to assist you as needed.
+The Center for Accessibility and Disability Resources and the Office of Inclusion and Diversity Education are available to assist you as needed.

 Information Technology Services (ITS)